-In North America, the demand for Group III base oil is 17,000 barrels per day and growing.
-However, only 4,800 barrels per day are produced in North America, with the balance imported from Asia and the Middle East at a high cost.
+In North America, the demand for Group III base oil is approximately 17,000 barrels per day and growing.
+However, only about 4,800 barrels per day are produced in North America, with the balance imported from Asia and the Middle East at a high cost.

 Gen III’s Bowden facility will contribute over 30% more capacity to the North American Group III market, providing lubricant blenders with a better alternative to foreign imports.